CliffAgius/CliffAgius.github.io/content/post/SetupHugoWithGHPages/index.md

     hugo new /post/myAwesomeblogpost/index.md

-To write that 2nd post, after all your addoring fans want to hear from you.
+To write that 2nd post, after all your addoring fans want to hear from you and when your done all you need to do is commit this change to `main` and push and it will get built for you and made live on your Blog Site so you will need:

+    git add .
+    git commit -m "My helpful commit message" git push

+And yes I know we shouldn't really push direct to `main` but this is a personal blog so deal with it. 😜

 Happy coding